Yunabell-VU/BUMBLE-Inventory-Viewer-Bsc-Project/README.md

 ### Server

-To display contents and full functionalities of the project, the server need to be launched. first.
+To display contents and full functionalities of the project, the server need to be launched.

 ```sh
 cd server